Inhalt des Dokuments

 It depends on your choice of the partner university.
 If you decide to go to Twente, Warsaw or Moscow for a double degree, you have to write your master’s thesis at the university abroad.
 You will have two supervisors, one from the TU-Berlin and one at the partner university.
 If you decide to go abroad as an Erasmus student, you will write your thesis in Berlin.

-You will get the academic degrees Master of Science (M.Sc.) in Innovation Management and Entrepreneurship at TU-Berlin and either Master of Science (M.Sc.) in Business Administration at the University of Twente, Master in Management (Magister) at the Warsaw School of Economics or Master in Governance, Technology and Innovation in Moscow after upon successful completion.
+You will get the academic degree Master of Science (M.Sc.) in Innovation Management, Entrepreneurship, & Sustainability for the TU Berlin and the relevant double degree partner university degree: for example: Master of Science (M.Sc.) in Business Administration at the University of Twente, Master in Management (Magister) at the Warsaw School of Economics, or Master in Governance, Technology and Innovation in Moscow after upon successful completion.

 What are the fees for the Master?